mbarbin/vcs/lib/vcs_git_cli/test/README.md

 # Testing the Git Command Line Interface Parsing Logic

-This directory contains tests for the parsing logic implemented in the `Git_cli` module.
+This directory contains tests for the parsing logic implemented in the `Vcs_git_cli` module.
 The focus here is on validating the parsing of specific command outputs, rather than testing the entire process invocation.
 The latter is covered in the `Vcs_git_test` module.

 ## Testing Pattern